B'z discography

 Japanese rock duo B'z has released 23 studio albums, 12 compilation albums, nine extended plays (EP), 62 singles, and 20 live albums.
-(Note: The band only counts physical media towards official totals, so the official numbers are nine compilations (the "Songless" albums aren't counted either), six EPs (mini-albums), and 54 singles.)
+(Note: The band only counts physical media towards official totals, so the official numbers are nine compilations (the "Songless" albums aren't counted), six EPs (mini-albums), and 54 singles.)
 With more than 86 million sales in Japan, the duo is the best-selling artist in Japan and with 100 million sales one of the best-selling music artists of all time.